 Side note: First looks became a tradition centuries ago with arranged marriages.
 Traditionally, couples weren’t allowed to see each other before the wedding to prevent the groom from calling off the wedding and disgrace the bride and her family if he was not pleased with the bride.

 There is a time for both.
 I do work from a shot list with family and wedding party names.
 While I work hard to get to know almost everyone’s name in the wedding party and family, this allows me to move through portraits more quickly and provides a way better experience for families.
 People tend to give me genuine expressions when I know their names compared to looking at a stranger with a camera who doesn’t!
 Candids are how I capture all the key moments throughout the day.
 For example, pictures of you walking down the aisle, your dad giving you away, the ring exchange, the programs, the flowers, shoes, grand march, toasts, dancing, and all the parts and pieces that make the day come together.

 Engagement and Wedding Pricing

-Jeannine commissions only of twenty weddings each year.
-Availability
+Jeannine commissions only of twenty weddings each year based on availability.

 Wedding day investment starts at $5,500 for eight hours of coverage and a digital gallery.
 Wedding collections vary depending on coverage and album selections.